mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 ## Clearing the value

-You can enable the clearable behavior:
+You can enable the clearable behavior using the DesktopDatePicker variant:

 {{"demo": "ClearableProp.js"}}

+The clearable prop is not supported by the mobile variant.
+See discussion [in this GitHub issue](https://github.com/mui/mui-x/issues/10842#issuecomment-1951887408) for more information.

 ## Localization